-Each CVCC adult student is responsible for his/her own health care.
+Each CVCC adult student is responsible for their own health care.
 In case of sudden illness while at CVCC, the student is to contact the instructor.
 In case of an accident during class or lab experiences, an incident report must be completed to comply with the regulations.
-The student is required to provide a copy of the report to the Adult Education Office <a href="https://example.com/before/bef
+The student is required to provide a copy of the report to the Adult Education Office before returning to class.
+A copy is filed in the student's file.
+If injury occurs in the school environment, the CVCC incident report is to be completed.
+A CVCC incident report may be obtained from the Administrative Assistants at the Adult Education Office or the CVCC Business Manager.
+Any cost for emergency treatment will be assumed by the student.